How To Tell If Your Pet Is In Pain

 - lift the lips and the gums should be a nice pale pink, similar to your own gum colour.

-- blue, deep red, dark pink, white or pale gums indicates a severe problem.
+- blue, deep red, dark pink, white or pale gums indicate a severe problem.

 - the gums should be moist